-Instagram recently started rolling out business profiles, and Constant Contact’s account was lucky enough to gain access to the new features last week.
+Instagram rolled out business profiles in 2016, and Constant Contact was one of the first businesses to gain hands-on access to the new features.

-I’ll walk you through how to change your Instagram account to a business account and explain the advantages for your small business.
+Let’s walk through how to change your Instagram account to a business account and explain the advantages for your small business.

 How to switch

-Next, connect your account with your Facebook profile and Facebook business page.
+If you have a Facebook page for your business, you’ll want to connect your account with your Facebook business page.
 Then, update your business’ contact information, including your email address, phone number, and address.
-Once you complete these steps, your account is now officially switched to an Instagram business profile.
+Once you complete these steps, your account is now officially switched to an Instagram business profile!

 Why should you make the transition to an Instagram business profile?
 Here are three reasons: